 Coed Cyrnol, Tysilio Island and the Belgian Promenade, Menai Bridge

 This is a nice walk that starts in a small forest on the Menai Straits, between Menai Suspension Bridge and Tysilio Island.
-Coed Cyrnol and this section of the Menai Straits running alongside it is designated as an Area of Outstanding Natural Beauty, as well as a Marine Conservation Area, making it a place to see nature at its best; from the seals in the Straits, to the red squirrels in the forest.
+Coed Cyrnol and this section of the Menai Straits running alongside it is designated as a National Landscape, as well as a Marine Conservation Area, making it a place to see nature at its best; from the seals in the Straits, to the red squirrels in the forest.
 The path through the woods brings you to the side of the Menai Straits, and it is here that I continue to Tysilio Island, where the tiny Church of St Tysilio sits.

 After this, you can go back the same way you came, or you can walk along the Belgian Promenade, built by the Belgian refugees of the First World War, and towards the town, where there are plenty of great cafés to choose from, including the delicious Dylan’s restaurant.
 This restaurant is very convenient for parents with prams, with their extremely tasty menus for parents and children alike!
 I have gone on this walk several times, and never tire of the scenery, whatever time of day you venture on it.